 Pete is originally from Vermont but has spent time living in Colorado, Wyoming, South America, and on the West Coast.
 He has been a guide for over 20 years and has run rivers all over the United States – including the Upper Tuolumne (Cherry Creek) in California, considered the toughest regularly-run commercial trip in North America – as well as rivers in Nepal, India, Costa Rica, Panama, Argentina, and Chile.
-He is a board member for the Oregon Guides and Outfitters Association, the Save the Wild Rogue Campaign, the Rogue Outfitters Association, and works closely with the Southern Oregon University Outdoor Adventure Leadership Program as well as with environmental groups that work towards the protection of wild rivers.
+He is a board member for the Oregon Guides and Outfitters Association, the Rogue River Keeper, the Rogue Outfitters Association, Travel Ashland, and works closely with the Southern Oregon University Outdoor Adventure Leadership Program as well as with environmental groups that work towards the protection of wild rivers.
 Besides boating he is an avid back-country skier, boarder, runner, and general outdoor adventurer.
 He believes in environmental stewardship through advocacy by experience.
 That getting a wide variety of people out into wild places and showing the places in a way that they understand and that they appreciate (and that is really fun!) creates advocates that love and will want to protect them.

 Erik Sol : Guide

 A native Wisconsinite (with an accent that comes out when excited), Erik grew up and was comfortable with the water long before he became a river guide.
 He has spent over 20 years exploring and guiding on rivers throughout the western United States, India, Nepal, Tibet, and New Zealand.
 He now lives here in Ashland with his wife and son.
-He helped develop Southern Oregon University’s Outdoor Adventure Leadership Program and is now a full time instructor.
+He helped develop Southern Oregon University’s Outdoor Adventure Leadership Program and is now a full time instructor and professor.
 He teaches mountaineering, rock climbing, whitewater skills, Swiftwater Rescue, Wilderness and Remote First Aid, and the all-important ‘soft skills’ of outdoor leadership.
 Erik loves sharing his knowledge of river environments and is a true ‘guides guide’ who is equally at home floating scenic canyons, running class V steeps, or leading a local wine tasting under the night sky.
 Erik is one of our original guides and we are lucky to continue to have him on our crew.

 Orea Roussis – Guide